bioconda/bioconda-docs/source/faqs.rst

 Operating Systems
 ~~~~~~~~~~~~~~~~~

-Bioconda only supports 64-bit Linux and macOS.
-ARM is not currently supported.
+Bioconda only supports Linux (64-bit and AArch64) and macOS (64-bit).
+ARM is not currently supported for macOS.

 Python
 ~~~~~~